iSuslov/zuzel-atlassian-crowd/README.md

 ##Config

 <code>ATLASSIAN_CROWD_CONFIG</code> namespace is reserved for default Crowd configuration.
 Default Crowd configuration is required if you want to use <code>Meteor.loginWithCrowd</code>.
-Define it somewere on server.
+Define it somewere on a server.
 Example:
 <pre>
 	Meteor.startup(function () {
             ATLASSIAN_CROWD_CONFIG.crowd = {